How to Choose the Best Online Concert Platform [2024 Update]

 2. No Viewer Limits

-The next critical factor for streaming live music shows is having no limits on viewers.
+Another critical factor for choosing the best concert streaming app for streaming live music shows online is having no limits on viewers.
 Major artists can easily attract hundreds of thousands, sometimes even millions, of simultaneous viewers.
 This can overwhelm some smaller streaming services.

 A huge audience is a major success, so you don’t want to ruin that with lag or buffering.